souk4711/hakoniwa/README.md

 ### CLI

-When use commandline, `hakoniwa` will load a default policy configuration named [KISS-policy.toml] to ensure a minimal mount namespace created, use `--policy-file` to use your custom version.
+When use commandline, `hakoniwa-run` will load a default policy configuration named [KISS-policy.toml] to ensure a minimal mount namespace created, use `--policy-file` to use your custom version.